Covid-19 Response Plan for re-opening of Cloonakilla N.S. ((Updated August 26th 20201)

 - Changing pods

-Pods will be changed to some extent after Halloween break.
+Pods will be changed to some extent after each extended break.
 However, while teachers are restricted according to reading groups there will be some level of flexibility.
-We would envisage that pods will be changed again in January.

 Click on the link below to view our Covid-19 Response Plan and Policy Statement ;